mauriciopoppe/PojoViz/README.md

 PojoViz - Plain Old JavaScript Object Visualization
 =======

-%PojoViz is a tool to analyze the plain objects of a JavaScript library/framework by finding all the relationships found between the library entry point (typically a global variable) and the objects/functions linked to it.
+%PojoViz is a tool to analyze the plain objects of a JavaScript library/framework by finding all the relationships found among the library entry point (typically a global variable) and the objects/functions linked to it.

-Note: this webpage was developed to work with Google Chrome and it uses <a href="http://caniuse.com/shadowdom">Shadow DOM</a>, it's suggested that you use this browser for a complete experience.
+Note: this webpage uses <a href="http://caniuse.com/shadowdom">Shadow DOM</a>, it's suggested that you use a browser that supports this technology for a complete experience.

 ## Why?